Aimaq people

 The Aimaq speak several subdialects of the Aimaq dialect of the Persian language, but some southern groups of Taymani, Firozkohi, and northeastern Timuri Aimaqs have adopted the Pashto language.

+Etymology

+The word "Aimaq" is derived from the Turkic-Mongolic word "Oymaq" that means "tribe" and "group of tribes".

-Origin and culture
+Origin

 The Aimaqs claim different origins based on their tribal background.
 Some claim to be descended from the troops of Genghis Khan.
-Other tribes such as the Taymani and Firozkohi claim descent from other Pashtun tribes.
+The Taymani and Firozkohi claim descent from Pashtun tribes.

-Aimaq is a Mongolic word that means "tribe" or "grazing territory".
-Of all Aimaqs, Aimaq Hazara and Timuri are closest to the Turco-Mongol tradition since they are semi-nomadic tribes and some of them live in yurts, whereas other Aimaqs live in traditional Afghan black tents.
+Culture and society

 The Aimaq are largely nomadic to semi-nomadic goat and sheep herders.
 They also trade with villages and farmers during migrations for pastures for their livestock.
 The material culture and foodstuffs of the Aimaq include skins, carpets, milk, dairy products and more.
 They trade these products to settled peoples in return for vegetables, grains, fruits, nuts, and other types of foods and goods.